anpham6/chrome-docs/source/document/plugins/built-in.rst

 Unmaintained
 ------------

-The source for these packages are located in a separate repository `Pi-r2 <https://github.com/anpham6/pi-r2>`_ which you can publish on your own.
+The source for these packages are located in a separate repository `Pi-r2 <https://github.com/anpham6/pi-r2>`_.
+Once per year they are published with each major NodeJS release in April.

 .. list-table::
   :width: 300px